AndiEcker/AcuSihotInterfaces/README.md

 | SRSL_DATE | Date/Time of the insert into this log table |
 | SRSL_LOGREF | Audit Trail Log Id (for debugging only) - Primary Key of either RUL/Requested Unit Log, AROL/Apartment Reservation Log or LOG/Client Details Log |
 | SRSL_MESSAGE | Final or Error Message/Response of Sihot.PMS (taken from the MSG response xml element) |

-# Monitor Application

-AcuSihotMonitor is a kivy application that runs on Windows, Linux, Mac OS X, Android and iOS and allows to check the correct functionality of the Acumen and Sihot servers and interfaces.